h3rald/min/site/contents/reference-lang.md

 > > %sidebar%
 > > Example
 > >
-> > This operator is useful to define symbols on the [ROOT](class:kwd) scope or a parent scope.
+> > This operator is useful to define symbols on the [ROOT](class:kwd) scope or another scope.
 For example min's prelude includes the following code used to import certain modules only if min was not compiled in lite mode:
 > >
 > >     'lite? (
 > >      (